 A notice was attached to each access point weeks before work being carried out to alert path users to upcoming works and usable diversions.

 A major part of the works included contacting surrounding landowners for access routes and material storage points before works commencing and installing signage at all access points and barriers when required.
-TRACKS and SNH had good relationships with most of the landowners around Loch Leven, and we aimed to keep it that way.
+The Client had good relationships with most of the landowners around Loch Leven, and we aimed to keep it that way.

 Around 260 tonnes of material was delivered to the main point at a local farmyard and delivered to three different locations across the works via tractor and trailer to minimize travelling distance on site with small plant along the existing path.
 SCOTFAST made sure to restore all used access points to a satisfactory condition on completion of all works, and spread remaining type 1 in the farmyard and compacted as a goodwill gesture.

 The site was very tight and required a constant watch for members of the public walking or cycling within the works area and we had to ensure that all plant was stationary when members of the public had to pass.
 SCOTFAST managed this with signage, barrier fencing and a full-time banksman to assist our excavators and dumpers when working.

 Access and choice of plant were very limited with our client the Client setting a maximum plant width of 1.2m across all the works; This meant hiring a small 1-tonne dumper and 1.5-tonne digger to meet this requirement.

 The nature of the works required all plant to be moved several times completing each section one after the other.

 We had an ongoing programme with the client and constantly communicated progress reports and added labour and resources to meet each section deadline when required.